ugurcanvurgun/ugurcanvurgun.github.io/_posts/2024-06-12-PennMedicineDay.md

 ---

-We are happy to share that our work on leveraging large language models (LLMs) to optimize clinical text analysis for in-hospital cardiac arrest (IHCA) identification was presented by Aarthi Kaviyarasu on 06/12/2024 at the Department of Medicine Research Day in Philadelphia, PA. 🏥✨
+We are happy to share that our work on leveraging large language models (LLMs) to optimize clinical text analysis for in-hospital cardiac arrest (IHCA) identification was presented by Aarthi Kaviyarasu on 06/12/2024 at Penn Medicine Research Day in Philadelphia, PA. 🏥✨

 ### Objective